Inertia Tames Fluctuations in Autonomous Stationary Heat Engines: Thermodynamics

 \section{Thermodynamics}

-Let us now describe the thermodynamics of the engine.
-For \( \partial_\alpha U = 0 \), where the dynamics of \(\alpha\) are decoupled from those of \(x\), the total torque in Eq.~\eqref{eq:om} is constant in the parameter regime~\eqref{eq:par_reg}, and is given by \( \tau_0 - \tau_w \).
-Consequently, the stationary average current $\langle \omega \rangle$ in Eq.~\eqref{eq:current_def} is given by
+Let us now describe the thermodynamics of the engine {in the parameter regime described in the preceding section.
+For \( \partial_\alpha U = 0 \), where the dynamics of \(\alpha\) are decoupled from those of \(x\), the total torque in Eq.~\eqref{eq:om} is constant and is given by \( \tau_0 - \tau_w \).} Consequently, {the stationary average $\langle \omega \rangle$ of current in Eq.~\eqref{eq:current_def}} is given by

-(Here and below $\langle\bullet\rangle$ denotes time-average taken in the steady state.)
+({Here and below, $\langle \bullet \rangle$ denotes the average over the noise taken in the steady state.
+In our Brownian dynamics simulations, we proceed as follows.
+First, we generate a single long trajectory $\omega(t_{\rm max})$ and discard the initial relaxation period.
+We then divide the remaining trajectory of length $t_{\rm m}$ into $t_{\rm m}/t$ segments and calculate the time-averaged current defined in Eq.~\eqref{eq:current_def} for each segment.
+Finally, we average over these samples of the time-averaged current, obtaining $\langle j \rangle$.
+Higher moments of $j$ are computed analogously.})

 Under isothermal conditions, the current induced by a constant force in a periodic potential is always smaller than the current induced by the same force in the absence of any potential~\cite{REIMANN200257}.
-Hence, for a nonzero \( \partial_\alpha U \), $\omega_{t}$ serves as an upper estimate for the average current~\eqref{eq:current_def}:
+Hence, for a nonzero \( \partial_\alpha U \), $\omega_{t}$ serves as an upper estimate for the average current:

 The maximum can be saturated by appropriately fine-tuning the parameters of the potential $U$, as shown in Fig.~\ref{fig:optimisation} in Sec.~\ref{sec:TURopt}.